b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 ## Problem {#sec:molar_mass_problem}

-I remember that when I was in high-school we used to have a lot of chemistry classes filled with problem solving.
+I remember that when I was in high school we used to have a lot of chemistry classes filled with problem solving.
 The key part of them was to calculate molar masses of different molecules.
 That segment, although essential, was rather boring.
 So I always wanted to have something that would speed up the